 Tray labels must contain all required elements applicable to the class and price category of the mailing.
 Labels must be legible (barcoded, machine printed labels recommended).
-Tray labels for automation mailings are subject to 4.9 and 708.6.2, Specifications for Barcoded Tray and Sack Labels.
-Intelligent Mail tray labels are subject to the standards in 708.6.5, Intelligent Mail Tray Labels, and to the specifications posted at http://ribbs.usps.gov.
+Tray labels for automation mailings are subject to 4.9 and 708.6.2.
+Intelligent Mail tray labels are subject to the standards in 708.6.3, and to the specifications posted at http://ribbs.usps.gov.